 Coat of Arms

-SAIT's journey continued in 2009 with a consultation process that gathered suggestions for imagery and mottos from faculty, staff and students.
+In 2008, the SAIT Board of Governors approved a petition for an official coat of arms that would reflect the Insititute's role, history, values and hopes for the future.
+In 2009, the journey continued with a consultation process that gathered suggestions for imagery and mottos from faculty, staff and students.
 These ideas were provided to the Canadian Herald appointed to create the coat of arms for SAIT.

 SAIT is Alberta's fourth post-secondary institution to receive official armorial bearings.